Slack–Okta Integration: How To Set Up SSO and User Provisioning in Slack

 As this comparison shows, both solutions serve different but complementary purposes.
 Okta is your source of truth, and the native Slack-Okta integration is ideal for managing user provisioning directly within Slack.
 Slack is where your users are.
 ClearFeed provides users in Slack a comprehensive way to manage users, groups, and app access in Okta - in an easy but secure manner.
 Try our free trial for 14 days or book a demo to learn more about Slack-Okta integration.

-Between onboarding new hires and offboarding departing employees, manually managing Slack access can quickly become a security risk or consume hours you don't have.
-When you’re dealing with hundreds (or even thousands) of users, every manual step adds up.
+Between onboarding new hires and offboarding departing employees, manually managing Slack access can quickly turn into a security risk — or consume hours you don’t have.
+When you’re dealing with hundreds (or thousands) of users, every manual step adds up.

-If you’ve ever chased down Slack accounts after someone left, or scrambled to add new users across channels before day one, you know the pain.
-We’ve heard the same thing again and again from IT admins: “We want to automate everything we can, starting with SSO and deprovisioning.”
+If you’ve ever chased down Slack accounts after someone left, or scrambled to add new users to the right workspaces and channels before day one, you’ve felt this pain firsthand.
+Many IT admins tell us the same thing: “We want to automate access control, starting with SSO and user deprovisioning.”

 What Are the Benefits of Integrating Slack With Okta?

-4. Faster Onboarding & Offboarding Workflows: New hires receive instant access to Slack (with the proper channels and apps) on their first day; departing employees are removed in seconds.
+4. Faster Onboarding & Offboarding Workflows: New hires gain access to Slack on day one through automated Slack provisioning, while departing employees are removed immediately when their Okta account is disabled — eliminating delays and security gaps in offboarding.

 Which Okta Features Are Used in Slack Integration?